SolutionsDesign/LLBLGen.Linq.Prefetch/README.md

 ## Filtering, Ordering, Limiting, Including & Excluding

-There is full support for filtering, ordering & limiting on entity collection properties within a prefetch expression by using:-
+There is full support for filtering, sorting and explicit inclusion or exclusion of fields on entity and entity collection properties within a prefetch expression by using:-
-* Filter
-* OrderBy
+* FilterBy
-* OrderByDescending
+* SortBy
-* Limit
+* SortByDescending

-It is also possible to explicitly include or exclude certain fields on entity & entity collection properties within a prefetch expression by using:-
 * Include
 * Exclude

+It is also possible to limit the number of rows from an entity collection properties within a prefetch expression by using:-
+* LimitTo

 ## Other business